 SOAS accepts the German Abitur English (main course) with a score of 13 for unconditional entry or a score of 10 for entry with an Insessional requirement.
-For more information, and to view our other acceptable English language qualifications, please click here.
+For more information please see English language requirements

 SOAS has Erasmus exchange agreements with a number of universities in Germany through which undergraduate and postgraduate students can study for one year or one semester at SOAS as part of their degree.
 More information can be found on the Socrates/ Erasmus pages.
 In the first instance students should speak to the exchanges or international office in their university for application details.
 If your university does not have an exchange agreement with SOAS then you can still apply to spend one semester or one year at SOAS as part of your undergraduate degree on the 'Study Abroad' programme.
-Further information and an application form can be found on the Semester Abroad pages or please contact email@example.com.
+Further information and an application form can be found in our Study Abroad section or please contact firstname.lastname@example.org .

 SOAS offers a range of scholarships, bursaries and awards to support students.
 There are other scholarships provided by the University of London, the British Government and other external organisations.
-For further information please visit the Scholarships web page.
+For further information please visit Scholarships.